TritonDataCenter/v8plus/README.md

 For full docs, read the source code.

+## Node.js Support

+v8+ works with, and has been tested to some extent with, Node.js 0.6.18 and 0.8.1.
+It most likely works with other micro versions in the 0.6 and 0.8 series as well.
+Note that this does not mean you can necessarily expect an addon built against a particular minor release of Node.js to work with any other minor release of Node.js.

 ### Overview

 This layer offers a way to write at least simple Node addons in C without